Facebook algorithm changes are nothing new, but these can be a thorn in the side of businesses who rely on social media to increase brand awareness.

 Of course, you want the group to remain yours, which means directing the conversation, posing questions, and supplying answers when asked.
 It means listening to what your community is saying, and providing actionable advice, opinions, and strategies.

-Diversify Your Strategy to Avoid the Facebook Algorithm Changes
+Diversify Your Strategy to Avoid the Facebook Algorithm Updates

-You know the saying “don’t pull all your eggs in one basket?”
+You know the saying “don’t put all your eggs in one basket?”

-Well, the same applies to marketing.
+Well, the same applies to digital marketing using social media.
 The more you rely on just one strategy, the more you stand to lose.

-That’s proved especially true with brands whose strategy heavily emphasized the impact of social strategy – in particular Facebook.
+That’s proven especially true with brands whose strategy heavily emphasized the impact of social strategy – in particular Facebook.

-According to SimilarWeb, over the past two years sites like BuzzFeed, The Huffington Post and Mashable have suffered the most from diminishing social traffic due to the recent Facebook updates.
+According to SimilarWeb, over the past two years sites like BuzzFeed, The Huffington Post, and Mashable have suffered the most from diminishing social traffic due to the recent Facebook updates.

 Why?
 Because they relied too heavily on the channel for traffic.